gch1p/homekit/doc/polaris_pwk_1725cgld.md

 See also class `com/syncleiot/iottransport/commands/CmdHardware`.

+## Known problems

+- sometimes, after kettle's power reset, zeroconf.ServiceBrowser can't find the service for a long time.
+  Reason is unknown, needs more research.
+Maybe we should send lookup requests more frequently and _continuously_.

 ## Other

 - sometimes the device looses Wi-Fi connection (it can be seen in AP logs).
 So if you suffer from